May 14, 2026

 [Insert Name]

-Thank You Letter Example to Admission Office
+Thank-You Letter Example to an Admissions Office

-Dear Admissions Office at [Insert School],
+Dear [Admissions Office Name] at [Insert School],

 Thank you for hosting such an informative and welcoming interview day on [Insert Date].
 Everyone I met was engaging, kind, and genuinely passionate about the school’s mission.
 I especially enjoyed my conversations with [Insert Interviewer Names], which left a lasting impression on me.